thinktandem/tandem/docs/guides/improve-tandem.md

 #### Its products

-**TODO:** TBD
+**@TODO:** TBD

 ## Managing the process

 The formal management around this process should be relatively low-touch and mostly run on its own inertia. _Generally,_ a few proposals and action items should be selected, advanced and completed over the course of a few months ideally under a single focus like "Improving sales" or "Improving DevOps".

 Our primary _all hands on deck_ meeting to make this process happen will be at the end of every week eastern time for one hour.
+All other collaboration and communication should be async with a sprinkling of ad-hoc meetings as deemed necessary.

-The content and agenda of this meeting should change based on where we are in the milestone cycle but should generally follow this pattern:
+The content and agenda of our formale Friday meeting should change based on where we are in the milestone cycle but should generally follow this pattern:

 **@TODO:** This is a rough sketch that needs to be fleshed out over time.

+**@TODO:** Should we add rough agendas to each of the below sections to help keep the person managing the meeting on task?

+**@TODO:** Eventually we will have a 'Keeper of the faith' role and said keepers should be responsible for leading this process, ideally there is a "high sparrow" and their acolyte or a Rule of Two "master/apprectice" model where the master leads and the apprentice provides backup, redundancy and keeps the master on their toes

 ### 1. Determining focus

-**TODO:** In the immediate term ownership might need to set the focus but we should flesh this out.

 We likely will have casually discussed the next focus of our company building activities beforehand but the first meeting of a _new cycle_ should determine a focus, review the spreadsheet and select priority proposals and action items to advance.